 3. Confirmed orders and shipping cannot be changed by the freight forwarder or Buyer within 20 business days of the sailing date, unless agreed by the Seller in writing.

 2. The Seller will only fill food grade flexi-bladders which have been tested and approved by the Seller.
-The Seller will advise the Buyer if the flexi-bladder has not been correctly mounted or the container is not in a clean and sound condition.
+The Seller will advise the Buyer if, in the Seller’s opinion, the flexi-bladder has not been correctly mounted or the container is not in a clean and sound condition.
+The Seller is not obliged to use unacceptable flexi-bladders or containers to store or transport wine, and will not be responsible for any associated delay, failure to deliver or other costs.

-3. The Seller will pad filter the wine as it is transferred into the flexitank using nominal 0.4 micron filter media.
-The bladder will be filled to a minimum of 24,000 litres and the Seller will invoice based on the nominal fill of 24,000L.
+3. The Seller will filter the wine as it is transferred into the flexitank using 0.45 micron absolute filter media.
+The flexitank will be filled to a minimum of 24,000 litres and the Seller will invoice based on the nominal fill of 24,000L.

-4. ISO/steel tanks may be provided by the Buyer, however these will incur a surcharge of AU$0.03 per litre.
-This charge relates to extra cellar and road freight costs incurred.
-The Seller will invoice based on the calibrated volume of the ISO/steel tank filled.
+4. ISO/steel tanks may be provided by the Buyer; however, these will incur a surcharge of AU$0.03 per litre.
+This charge relates to extra cellar and freight costs incurred.
+The Seller will invoice the Buyer based on the calibrated volume of the ISO/steel tank filled.

 2. The Seller will email a copy of the tax invoice to the Buyer within 2 business days of the bill of lading date.